chettoy/apexsky/README.md

     > First of all, everything related to game state is realized by *access on those specific memory locations*.
 So we need to use DMA or VM techniques to access memory covertly.
     > AC detects the overlay client, so we re-implement the overlay outside the VM and remove the client.

+3. I feel the aimbot seem not good as KrackerCo's one

+    > We added a few new parameters to aimbot, if you turn auto bone off, turn no-recoil on (it's off by default now) and set the aimbot predict fps to 75, aimbot will run the same as it did before with the same smoothing values.
+    > If you want a natural game feel and normal behavior as if you don't use auto-aiming but dramatically increase the hit rate, instead of wanting to lock bullets at a single point, use auto bone and maybe turn off no-recoil.